Rationality of Euler-Chow series and finite generation of Cox rings: Preliminaries

-For the case when $X$ is the blow up of $\PP^2$ at $\Lambda$, we can say that in a way $\ECS{1}$ is uncomputable if $\Lambda$ consists of $r\ge 9$ points in general position.
+Thus, for the case where $X$ is the blow-up of $\PP^2$ at $\Lambda$, we can say that $\ECS{1}$ is very hard, if not impossible, to compute if $\Lambda$ consists of $r\ge 9$ points in very general position.
 On the other hand, it should be pointed out that $\Bl_\Lambda\PP^2$ can still be a MDS if the points in $\Lambda$ are not in general position.
-For example, if $\Lambda$ consists of points lying on a line, $X = \Bl_\Lambda\PP^2$ is a MDS and $\ECS{1}$ has been computed by E. Javier Elizondo and Shun-ichi Kimura in \cite{EK2} using its motivic version, the Chow motivic series.
+For example, if $\Lambda$ consists of points lying on a line, $X = \Bl_\Lambda\PP^2$ is a MDS and $\ECS{1}$ has been computed by E. Javier Elizondo and Shun-ichi Kimura in \cite{EK2} using its motivic version, the motivic Chow series.